Scalable and robust regression models for continuous proportional data: Cobin and micobin regression models

-When data comes with multilevel, longitudinal, or spatial structure, cobin and micobin regression models can be naturally extended to mixed-effect models, and more generally to latent Gaussian models \citep{Rue2009-po}.
-For spatially indexed proportional data $y(s)$ and covariate $\bmx(s)$, we focus on spatial generalized linear mixed models \citep{Diggle1998-xw} with cobit link,
+When data come with multilevel, longitudinal, or spatial structure, cobin and micobin regression models can be naturally extended to mixed-effect models, and more generally to latent Gaussian models.
+For spatially indexed proportional data $y(s)$ and covariate $\bmx(s)$, we focus on spatial generalized linear mixed models \citep{Diggle1998-xw} with the cobit link,

-With a choice of response distribution such as cobin or micobin, this allows us to perform both the inference of $\bm\beta$ and prediction of response at new locations in a single modeling framework \citep{Banerjee2014-yg}.
+With a choice of response distribution such as cobin or micobin, this allows us to perform both inference for $\bm\beta$ and make predictions at new locations in a single modeling framework.

 Inference for non-Gaussian spatial models \eqref{eq:spreg} is often performed using Bayesian approaches implemented with MCMC, due to the challenges in inferring spatial random effects at many locations.
 However, generic sampling algorithms such as Metropolis-Hastings require careful tuning and face significant challenges when sampling high-dimensional latent parameters.
-In the following section, we propose a novel data augmentation scheme called Kolmogorov-Gamma augmentation, which converts cobin or micobin likelihoods into a conditionally normal likelihood and yields a simple Gibbs sampler that does not require tuning and with theoretical guarantees on rapid convergence.
+In the following section, we propose a novel data augmentation scheme called Kolmogorov-Gamma augmentation, which converts cobin or micobin likelihoods into a conditionally normal likelihood and yields a simple Gibbs sampler that does not require tuning and with theoretical guarantees on uniform ergodicity.